For tenants living in the private rented sector who apply for Housing Benefit, we use Local Housing Allowance rules to set a rental level.

 Help if you can’t pay a shortfall in housing costs (rent/rates)

-If you decide to move into a property where the housing costs (rent/rates) are higher than the LHA rent level you will have to pay the difference (shortfall).
+You can choose to live in a property where the housing costs (rent/rates) are higher than the LHA rent level.
+You will have to pay the difference (shortfall) between the rent and the Housing Benefit we pay.

-The LHA for tenants is reviewed annually or when there is a change in circumstances which would cause a different LHA to apply.
+We review LHA for tenants each year or when there is a change in circumstances, which would cause a different LHA to apply.

 Further information on LHA